Lorianne Resch Headshot

 3 Credits

-This is the first course in a two-course sequence in which an industrial design capstone project is developed.
-Focus is on establishing content, planning, scheduling and research of a capstone project that explores the social elements of design either in a collaborative design process, or in the broader social impact of design decisions.
-Early stages of capstone development include ideation, concept refinement and evaluation.
-The capstone project is approved by the student’s faculty advisor.
+This is the first course in a two-course sequence in which the industrial design senior capstone project is developed.
+The course will focus on establishing content, planning, scheduling, and research of a faculty approved project that explores the social elements of design either in a collaborative design process, or in context of the broader social impact of design decisions.
+Students will complete the early stages of capstone development including ideation, concept refinement and evaluation.
+Final design proposals will be implemented in Capstone II.

 IDDE-408